pattern

 [noun]

-a set of related movies or novels that portray the same character or characters in different settings and situations
+a set of related movies, novels, or other creative works that portray the same character or characters across multiple installments, often in different settings or situations, forming a unified narrative or brand

 daily words